ElwoodMattHowell/osticket-prereqs/README.md

 </p>

 Now that osTicket is installed, we have to rename osTicket\include\ost-sampleconfig.php to osTicket\include\ost-config.php and assign permissions to the file.
-Navigate to `C:\inetpub\www.root\osTicket\include`, scroll down to the bottom and rename ost-sampleconfig.php to ost-config.php.
+Navigate to C:\inetpub\wwwroot\osTicket\include, scroll down to the bottom and rename ost-sampleconfig.php to ost-config.php.
 Next, right click on the file and click _Properties_, click through to _Security_, and click _Advanced_.
 Click _Disable inheritance_ and _Remove all inherited permissions from this object_.
 Then click _Add_ and _Select a principal_.
 In the box _Enter the object name to select_, type everyone and click _Check Names_.
 Click _OK_, and under _Basic Permissions_, check _Full control_.
 Click _OK_, _Apply_, _OK_.
 <br />